Being and Not Being: End Times of Posthumanism and the Future Undoing of Philosophy

 Author Information

-Richard Iveson is a postdoctoral research fellow in the Institute for Advanced Study of the Humanities at the University of Queensland.
+Richard Iveson was awarded his doctorate from Goldsmiths College, University of London, and then took up a Postdoctoral Research Fellowship in the Institute of Advanced Studies in the Humanities at the University of Queensland.
 Under the general rubric of posthumanism and the posthuman, his current research focuses on the intersection of Continental Philosophy, emergent technologies and the philosophy of science.

 Tab Content 6